-If your site gets hacked once, it really, really takes extra efforts to fix the things that happened to the site.
+If your WordPress site gets hacked once, it really, really takes extra effort to fix the things that happened to the site.
 There are some responsibilities that you have to complete as a website owner.
-Security of your site is one of the most important things you’ve to take care of.
+The security of your WordPress site is one of the most important things you’ve to take care of.

 If it’s difficult for you to choose the strong one, you may use services like LastPass or any password generator.
-Use of such passwords and changing them regularly help you to improve your site’s security.
+The use of such passwords and changing them regularly helps you to improve your site’s security.

 Use of Two-Factor Authentication, also known as 2FA is another excellent security measure for your site.
-It require double authentication by admin side.
-This can be done by confirming your identity via regular password followed by a secret code or question, or authentication code sent on registered mobile number or generating one time unique security token.
+It requires double authentication by the admin side.
+This can be done by confirming your identity via a regular password followed by a secret code or question, or authentication code sent on the registered mobile number or generating the one-time unique security token.

-To implement this effective way, you’ll need to install plugins or app like Google Authenticator, Clef etc.
+To implement this effective way, you’ll need to install plugins or apps like Google Authenticator, Clef, etc.

 The best way used by a hacker to invade security of your site is brute-forcing of passwords.
 Normally, anyone can make multiple attempts at guessing passwords and if you allow them to access your site multiple times, indirectly you give them a chance to succeed.